xibosignage/xibo-docker/README.md

 the same directory as the `launcher` program.
 Edit this with a text editor to provide the configuration needed to get your Xibo CMS installed.

-If you don't want Xibo to be able to send email messages, then you can ommit to configure those options.

 `DATA_DIR` will default to the current directory you're in.
 If you want to store your Xibo data somewhere else, then change `DATA_DIR` to point to that place.